 Address Risks Unique to Your Michigan Operation

-Michigan's 250 miles of high-risk Great Lakes shoreline erode one foot yearly, requiring flood coverage standard commercial property excludes and essential for Muskegon to Port Huron businesses.
-January 2024's storm dropped four to eight inches with thundersnow across Detroit Metro, closing businesses that business interruption coverage would've covered.
-Equipment breakdown insurance protects against losses when subzero Michigan winters cause pipe freezes and heating system failures standard policies don't cover.
+Michigan's 250 miles of high-risk Great Lakes shoreline erode one foot yearly, requiring flood coverage that standard commercial property policies exclude.
+This coverage matters for Muskegon to Port Huron businesses.
+January 2024's storm dropped four to eight inches with thundersnow across Detroit Metro, closing businesses.
+Business interruption coverage would've covered these losses.
+Equipment breakdown insurance protects against losses when subzero Michigan winters cause pipe freezes and heating system failures that standard policies don't cover.

 - 3